hydra/egui-tabbed-document-ui-example/README.md

     - [x] if the home tab is already open, it should switch to it.
   - 'Open' button
     - [x] When clicked, shows a native file selector dialog which allows the user to choose a file.
-    - [ ] If an unsupported file is selected, show a native error dialog.
+    - [ ] If an unsupported file is selected, show a native error dialog. ❌ could use RFD for this, currently errors are show in the document content area.
-    - [ ] When a file is opened, a tab appears and depending on the file type, it shows different content in the tab. (e.g. '.txt' text shows the 'Text' tab, '.bmp' shows the 'Image' tab).
+    - [x] When a file is opened, a tab appears and depending on the file type, it shows different content in the tab. (e.g. '.txt' text shows the 'Text' tab, '.bmp' shows the 'Image' tab).
   - 'New' button
     - [x] When clicked the 'New' tab is shown, see below.
   - [ ] Language dropdown, choose between at least 2 languages (e.g. English and Spanish).